thigcampos/guia/README.md

 guia add bun
 ```

-## Change Markdown renderer
+## Markdown renderer

 Guia uses `less` as the default markdown renderer, since it's available
 in widely used systems, with a few exceptions, most notably Windows.

-If you want to use a different markdown renderer, you assign a new value to `GUIA_MARKDOWN`
+If you want to use a different markdown renderer, you must assign a new value to `GUIA_MARKDOWN`.
+You're free to choose any command-line tool or application that can handle markdown files, including,
+but not limited to, `cat`, `vim`, `code`, `more`, and etc.

 ```sh
 export GUIA_MARKDOWN="glow" # Recommended markdown renderer
 ```

+> Disclaimer: [Glow](https://github.com/charmbracelet/glow) is an external dependency, so you need to install it manually.
+It is not distributed or related with Guia.

 ## Documentation Sets